friends-of-presta/security-advisories/_posts/2023-11-07-advancedexport.md

 - 202 ecommerce.com
 - Friends-Of-Presta.org
 meta: "CVE,PrestaShop,advancedexport"
-severity: "medium (7.5), GDPR violation"
+severity: "high (7.5), GDPR violation"
 ---

 In the module "Advanced Export Products Orders Cron CSV Excel" (advancedexport) in versions up to 4.4.6 from Smart Soft for PrestaShop, a guest can download personal information without restriction.